hulinxiang/Marrakech-Game/admin/tasks.md

 Meeting at 4pm on Friday 22/09/2023:
 Allocated who is writing what test:
 -   HU: DecodeAsam in Merchant Class
-- LIZE: makeTiles in Marrakech Class
+- LIZE: makeTiles in Marrakech Class - and also decodePlayerString in Player class in case Marrekech tests not allowed.
 - SHUO: decodeColour in Player Class
 - Needs to be completed before Week 8 lab.
 Work together on google doc to create skeleton of test plan and then
 - Lize will compile Sunday night and send through a draft to check.